 Modules are offered across three terms of eleven weeks from October to December (Term 1), January to March (Term 2) and April to July (Term 3).
-This 11 week period includes 9 weeks of guided study followed by a personal study week.
+This 11-week period includes nine weeks of guided study followed by a personal study week.
 The examination period for each module is in the final week of each term.

 The programmes use tutor supported computer conferencing as the main mode of communication between staff and students.
 Students will discuss topics in tutor groups of normally around 30 students depending on the number of students taking the module.
-Each discussion topic has an allocated period within which students may contribute to the conference discussion; in terms 1 and 2 there is a two-week period and in term 3 a one-week period.
+For some modules, such as Research Methods [OPM400], students will also complete tasks or exercises, as well as participate in discussions.
+Each discussion topic has an allocated period within which students may contribute to the conference discussion or activities; for each term there is a dedicated two week period.
 All contributions are stored and form a permanent record of the discussion.
 Students engage in dialogue, and develop and negotiate conclusions with others, which are key components in the acquisition of knowledge, understanding and transferable skills.
 The computer conferencing makes it possible to teach students interactively wherever they are located in the world, and minimises the isolation often experienced on conventional distance learning programmes.

 Students are provided with all the materials they will need online.
-For each module, they will receive either nine recorded lectures (audio/visual, or audio only), or nine dedicated audio recordings.
+For each module, they will receive nine recorded lectures (audio/visual, or audio only).
 The lectures will be recorded 'live' at Birkbeck in London, and each one will be about 75-90 minutes long.
 The length of the dedicated audio recordings will vary according to the topic.
 All recordings will be accompanied by, and will refer to, a set of PowerPoint slides which are also provided.
 As a consequence, students all over the world will be able to access at home the same lectures as those given to students attending Birkbeck in London.

-Students will also have access to tutor-led online seminars.
-Because these seminars are not run in 'real-time', students can contribute to discussions, and read the contributions made by the tutor and other students.
+Students will also have access to tutor-led online conferences.
+Because these conferences are not run in 'real-time', students can contribute to discussions and activities, and read the contributions made by the tutor and other students.

 When students begin their programme of study, they have the option to take part in an Introductory Seminar for new students.
-This is held online via Skype calls.
-In addition, they may take part in an Examination Revision Seminar which is run every year online in addition to a Group Forum.
+This is held online via 'Collaborate'.
+In addition to the weekly conferencing forums, they may also take part in an online session which is run once per module.

-Students have online access to a very extensive library allowing them to search for, and download, a huge number of academic articles published in the world's leading journals, allowing access to a world class library in their own home.
+Students have online access to a very extensive library allowing them to search for, and download, a huge number of academic articles published in the world's leading journals, allowing access to a world-class library in their own home.

-Advice and practical information such as study techniques, planning, preparation for assessment is available in the student handbook.
+Advice and practical information such as study techniques, planning and preparation for assessment is available in the Programme handbook and through extensive resources within the Virtual Learning Environment (VLE) and Student Portal.
 Within this teaching framework, students manage their own learning.